Aclaputra/docker-kubernetes-fundamental/README.md

 ```
 it will run the version 0.2 that we push earlier to the container registry (its like github)

+how to upload it to artifact container registry -> https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app

 [>sumber belajar<](https://www.cloudskillsboost.google/focuses/1029?parent=catalog)